 - Inaccurate demand forecast: the everchanging market conditions will surely affect the customers’ demand.
 This is why it’s hard to create an accurate demand forecast for this method.

-You can also utilize an inventory software that includes this feature to make it easier for you to forecast your customers’ demand and automates purchase order creation when there’s an order from your customers.
+You can also utilize inventory software to forecast your customers’ demand easier and automate purchase order creation when there’s an order from your customers.
+Schedule a free demo now to experience the transformational power it brings to your operations.